-- 1. The End User Equipment must be an Air to Air Heat Pump or Air Conditioner (AC) registered under GEMS and comply with - the Greenhouse and Energy Minimum Standards (Air Conditioners up to 65kW) Determination 2019.

-The AC must have an AEER at least 20% greater than the Baseline Cooling AEER for the corresponding figure for the type and cooling capacity in Table F4.1. - If the AC has a Heating Capacity registered in the GEMS Registry, the AC must have an ACOP at least 20% greater than the - Baseline Heating ACOP for the corresponding figure for the type and heating capacity in Table F4.2.

-The AC must have a Cooling Capacity less than or equal to 65kW to be eligible to calculate Cooling Energy Savings. - The AC must have a Heating Capacity less than or equal to 65kW to be eligible to calculate Heating Energy Savings.
+- 1. The End User Equipment must be an Air to Air Heat Pump or Air Conditioner (AC) registered under GEMS and comply with the Greenhouse and Energy Minimum Standards (Air Conditioners up to 65kW) Determination 2019. - 2.
+The AC must have an AEER at least 20% greater than the Baseline Cooling AEER for the corresponding figure for the type and cooling capacity in Table F4.1. - 3.
+If the AC has a Heating Capacity registered in the GEMS Registry, the AC must have an ACOP at least 20% greater than the Baseline Heating ACOP for the corresponding figure for the type and heating capacity in Table F4.2. - 4.
+The AC must have a Cooling Capacity less than or equal to 65kW to be eligible to calculate Cooling Energy Savings. - 1.
+The AC must have a Heating Capacity less than or equal to 65kW to be eligible to calculate Heating Energy Savings.
+This activity must be an installation of a new high efficiency air conditioner or a replacement of an existing air conditioner (whether operational or not) with a high efficiency air conditioner.